Timmyway/SmartEditor/README.md

 ## Usage

 Paste HTML code into the editor, the preview should appear.
-- You can searc and replace text.
+- You can search and replace text.
 - You can preview in fullscreen.

 ## License